AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9DemoFrame1.png)
 ###### _Figure 19 - First frame of demonstration down to up animation_

-In the first frame shown in [[#_Figure 9 Active quests per group_|Figure 19]], the character is still moving down and has not yet faced away.
+In the first frame shown in _Figure 19_, the character is still moving down and has not yet faced away.
 The second frame shows the beginning of the animation:

 ![](Attachments/dlvl9DemoFrame2.png)
 ###### _Figure 20 - Second frame of demonstration down to up animation_